TanGentleman/TanTan/README.md

 3. You may need to follow the error message(s) and run the prompted commands (like chmod for file permissions)

 If anything goes wrong before this point, and you are using the latest version of python/brew, please let me know.
 Should be smooth sailing after step 1.
-# Step 2: Install dependencies
+# Step 2: Install dependencies (Adjust python/python3 pip/pip3 depending on the flexibility of your setup)
+1. If on MacOS, try:
+    - `pip3 install gnureadline`
+1. I don't officially support Windows, but I'll occasionally test the scripts on Windows 11 for core functionality
+    - Apply `python` and `pip` accordingly with the below instructions.

-Paste the following commands into terminal:
+2. Paste the following commands into terminal:
 ```
 pip3 install openai
 pip3 install clipboard
-pip3 install gnureadline
 pip3 install requests
 pip3 install pillow
 pip3 install pytube
 ```
 To troubleshoot, make sure packages are updated, specifically trying `pip3 --upgrade openai`
 # Using the TanTan chatbot:
-1. Paste your secret openai key to mysecrets.py, and double check the filepath in config.py
+1. Paste your secret openai key to mysecrets.py, and double
 2. Run `python3 chatbot.py` in terminal from the TanTan repository
+    - Alternatively:
+        - check the filepath in config.py
-    - Alternatively: Run `python3 Desktop/TanTan/chatbot.py` from the home directory
+        - Run `python3 Desktop/TanTan/chatbot.py` from the home directory

 After completing the prerequisites above, and moving chat.py to your home directory:
     - You can run `python3 chat.py` from your home directory in terminal